A man went to his local barbers shop to get a haircut a few days prior to going on a trip to Rome.

 “That dump?
 That’s the worst hotel in the city.
 The rooms are small, the service is surly and they’re overpriced” said the barber.
 “So, what will you be doing when you get there?”

-Well, a month later, the man again came in for his regular haircut.
+Well, a month later, the man again went to see his barber to get his regular haircut.

-The barber asked him about his trip to Rome.
+The barber asked him all about his trip to Rome.

 “It was wonderful,” explained the man, “not only were we on time in one of American Airlines brand new planes, but it was overbooked and they bumped us up to first class”.